Find and fix leaks

 How to find leaks

 Not sure if you have a leak?
-Watch this video to find the common sources of home leaks, as well as how to use your water meter as a tool to check for constantly running water.
+Watch these videos to find the common sources of home leaks, as well as how to use your water meter as a tool to check for constantly running water.

 Browse the tabs below for information on how to find leaks in common places throughout your home.

 - Turn off all water inside and outside your home, then check the red or white flow-indicator triangle on your water meter.
 If it's still moving, you may have a leak.

 - Find your water shutoff valve, usually in your front yard near the sewer riser cap, in your garage or in your home's manifold system.
 Make sure your water is turned off at these sources.

 - Go back to your meter and check the flow-indicator triangle.
 If it is still moving, the leak is most likely underground between the shutoff valve and the water meter.
 If the triangle has stopped moving, the leak is somewhere else around your home.

 - You'll also need to shut off your anti-siphon valve.
 If the flow-indicator triangle continues to move after the anti-siphon valve has been shut off, your anti-siphon valve may be broken and will need to be repaired or replaced.
 Anti-siphon valves should be tested once a year.

 - Turn off the valves to your irrigation system and check the flow-indicator arrow.
 If it has stopped moving, you may have a leak in your irrigation system.

 - Check your valve box to see if there is any water pooling in or around the box.